Melody enjoys sharing her personal experiences with others. This is an unendorsed product review by a customer.

 Hot Shot Instructions Choice 1

-Seal cracks and crevices
+- Seal cracks and crevices.

 Hot Shot Instructions Choice 2

 - Spray any perimeter the fogger missed and any bed bugs you see.
-Only enter once foger is dry, and the time limit for returning to the room, as stated on instructions, has passed.
+Only enter once fogger is dry and the time limit for returning to the room, as stated on the instructions, has passed.

-Use spray and DE as needed
+- Use spray and DE as needed.

 Alternatively, you can combine using Hot Shot products, both the spray and fogger, with diatomaceous earth.
 Or, you can try the new Hot Shot powder instead of DE.
 The powder and DE work on both fleas and bed bugs.

 This actually might be the most cost-effective way to go.
 If you choose this method, you would not use Hot Shot spray in cracks.
 Instead, you would use diatomaceous earth and a duster in the cracks.

 Long story short, DE does kill bed bugs, but very slowly.
 DE does not dissipate.